Campus Improvement Plan

 Strategy's Expected Result/Impact: Increase EB/ELL students composite scores on TELPAS testing.

-Staff Responsible for Monitoring: EB Instructional Specialist, Beginner and Intermediate EB teacher, District Director of Multilingual Department
+Staff Responsible for Monitoring: EB Instructional Specialist/District Director of Multilingual Department

 Title I: